Saiyid Muhammad Hadi: Work on sugarcane processing

 From around 1904 he began to examine sugar production in the United Provinces.
 He was awarded the title of Khan Bahadur on 1 January 1907 for his work in developing the so-called Hadi process for refining jaggery from sugarcane with reduced losses.
 The Hadi method was involved in the reducing losses in the production of rab (massecuite) and a reduction in the inversion of sucrose by controlling the heat and by the use of centrifugation.
 Hadi also modified the construction of the pans or bels in which the cane juice was boiled.
 The method also involved using slow heating with dilute sodium carbonate and juice of Hibiscus esculentus as a clarifying agent.
 Scum that floats to the top is removed by hand and no lime is used.
 This resulted in a yield of 40% sugar from rab as opposed to 20% in the older process that involved filtering the viscous rab through jute bags by having people walk over them.
-He also attempted to produced refined white sugar while in Bhopal around 1908 but this was a failure.
+He also attempted to produce refined white sugar while in Bhopal around 1908 but this was a failure.
 These methods were made completely obsolete by the 1930s by factory production systems based on innovations made in the West Indies and Java.